 “I think pursuing the art of design means following an appropriate UX design process that includes discovery and research activities,” says Andrew.
 “Agile tends to add pressure on UX professionals to abandon these steps in their process.
 You should not let this happen!”

 “As far as User Experience goes, design typically gets devalued in clear, measurable ways long before product teams try to impose any methodology on the development process,” replies Steven.
 “I see this over and over again, with the vast majority of clients.
 Things such as not allowing sufficient time for design.
-Projects go from a gleam in your eye to sprint planning in six hours.
+Projects not go from a gleam in your eye to sprint planning in six hours.
 There are weeks or months of organizing, scoping, and fundraising.
 In that period, many things happen.
 Why can’t User Experience do some needs research, then build information architectures and draw entire user-interface specifications during that time?
 These activities might help prove—or disprove—the value of a product team’s ideas before development gets too far.
 At least, they would provide a design as the basis for the rest of their planning.
 I do this whenever possible—and even when it’s not allowed, I usually do this secretly anyway.
 But officially, this work all too often gets banned.
 But, even then, everyone still complains that UX research and design take too much time.

 “One thing that really gets me about this is the assumption that, without close control, forcing UX professionals to follow a Lean or agile development process, we’ll all run off and spend a year or three designing, then throw our designs over the wall.
 I have never done that.
 Ever.
 Almost no one I know would ever advocate doing that.